DataDog/integrations-core/cassandra/README.md

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 ### Installation

-The Cassandra check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your Cassandra nodes.

-We recommend the use of Oracle's JDK for this integration.
+The Cassandra check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Cassandra nodes.
+It's recommended to use Oracle's JDK for this integration.

-This check has a limit of 350 metrics per instance.
+**Note**: This check has a limit of 350 metrics per instance.
 The number of returned metrics is indicated in the info page.
 You can specify the metrics you are interested in by editing the configuration below.
-To learn how to customize the metrics to collect visit the [JMX Checks documentation][4] for more detailed instructions.
-If you need to monitor more metrics, contact [Datadog support][5].
+To learn how to customize the metrics to collect visit the [JMX Checks documentation][3] for more detailed instructions.
+If you need to monitor more metrics, contact [Datadog support][4].

 ### Configuration

-Edit the `cassandra.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][6] to start collecting your Cassandra [metrics](#metric-collection) and [logs](#log-collection).
-See the [sample cassandra.d/conf.yaml][7] for all available configuration options.
+Follow the instructions below to configure this check for an Agent running on a host.
+For containerized environments, see the [Containerized](#containerized) section.

+#### Host

-#### Metric Collection
+##### Metric Collection

-The default configuration of your `cassandra.d/conf.yaml` file activate the collection of your [Cassandra metrics](#metrics).
-See the [sample  cassandra.d/conf.yaml][7] for all available configuration options.
+1. The default configuration of your `cassandra.d/conf.yaml` file activate the collection of your [Cassandra metrics](#metrics).
+See the [sample  cassandra.d/conf.yaml][5] for all available configuration options.

+2. [Restart the Agent][6].

-#### Log Collection
+##### Log Collection

 **Available for Agent >6.0**